Build an Arduino Robot

 - An obstacle-avoiding robot that uses bump sensors

 However, in each project, the sensors are hard-wired to control the robot's motors.
 This allows the robot to steer left and right based on input from two sensors, but it does not allow the robot to perform more complex behaviors.
 For example, it cannot back up and turn around, drive through a pre-planned path, or use multiple types of sensors at once.
 That is where a programmable microcontroller like an Arduino comes in.
 You can use the Arduino to take readings from multiple sensors and program how the robot should respond.
 Can you add an Arduino to your Bluebot kit and design an autonomous robot that can drive around your home?
 You will need to do some of your own research, prototyping, and testing to figure out how to do this.
 The suggestions below and resources in the Bibliography section will help you get started.
+Arduino starter kits like the Elegoo UNO Super Starter Kit contain many of the parts you will need for this project.

 - Power: you will need a 9V battery and snap connector with barrel jack to power your Arduino (not included in the Bluebot kit).